icerpc/icerpc-docs/pages/icerpc/customization/duplex-transport.md

 description: Learn about duplex transports and how IceRPC uses them.
 ---

-A duplex transport is an abstraction that provides duplex communication between a client and server.
-TCP is a duplex transport that IceRPC provides.
+A duplex transport is an abstraction that provides duplex communications between a client and server.
+TCP is the primary duplex transport provided by IceRPC.

-This abstraction allows writing custom duplex transports.
+The duplex transport abstraction allows writing custom duplex transports.
 For example, the [RFCOMM][rfcomm] transport could be supported by implementing this abstraction.
 Such custom transports need to conform to a number of requirements which are documented on this page.

 IceRPC uses duplex transports for the implementation of the [ice protocol][ice-protocol] and the implementation of the [Slic transport][slic-transport].